etsakanika/etsakanika/README.md

-- 👋 Hello there!My name is Evangelia Tsakanika and i'm an undergraduate student at the department of Computer science and Biomedical Informatics (http://dib.uth.gr/) at University of Thessaly in Lamia, Greece.
+- 👋 Hello everyone!My name is Evangelia Tsakanika and i'm an undergraduate student at the Department of Computer science and Biomedical Informatics (http://dib.uth.gr/) at University of Thessaly in Lamia, Greece.
-- 👀 I’m interested in Bionanotechnology, Biomedical Engineering, Neuroengineering, Artificial Intelligence and Bioinformatics.
+- 👀 I’m interested in Artificial Intelligence, Neuroengineering, Bionanotechnology, Biomedical Engineering and Bioinformatics.
 - 🌱 I’m currently learning Python and i'm already familiar with C, Java, Matlab, HTML, SQL and UNIX.

 - 📫 How to reach me: evangelia.tsakanika@gmail.com